How does auto insurance change after your college graduation?

 A big factor to consider after you graduate is the idea of relocation.
 Whether that means returning to your hometown or getting a job elsewhere, moving can have big impacts on your driving life for a couple of reasons.
 Let's explore.

-Insurance is state-regulated and zip code specific — meaning every state has their own ways of handling things.
+Insurance is state-regulated and zip code specific — meaning every state has its own laws regarding their insurance coverage.
 So, if you’re moving from one state to another, you need to get a policy that is written for the state and rated for the zip code you would be moving to.

 When you move to another state, you need to make sure you update your driver's license and your vehicle's registration information.
 In order to update your driver's license, you will need the following information: